 Smeg Wall Ovens

-Smeg is another brand that has a host of kitchen-related items but one of their largest selling products areas are the Smeg wall ovens.
+Smeg is another brand that has a host of kitchen-related items but one of their largest selling products areas is the Smeg wall ovens.
 It is a relatively small range to choose from but they do offer single, double, and combination wall ovens.
-In addition, despite being a small selection size, there are both electric as well as steam-based units.
-Smeg tries to stand out from the competition by offering a product that performs will but also has very unique styling that really stands out among the crowd.
+Also, despite being a small selection size, there are both electric as well as steam-based units.
+Smeg tries to stand out from the competition by offering a product that performs well but also has very unique styling that stands out among the crowd.